go-delve/delve/Documentation/internal/README.md

 the exit code of the traced process.
 After tracing, the tracer process may kill the traced one or leave to continue with its execution.

-Note: Ptrace() is highly dependent on the architecture of the underlying hardware.
+_Note: Ptrace() is highly dependent on the architecture of the underlying hardware.
-Applications using ptrace are not easily portable across different architectures and implementations.
+Applications using ptrace are not easily portable across different architectures and implementations._

+Link:

 * [ptrace(2) - Linux man page](https://linux.die.net/man/2/ptrace)
 * [Process Tracing Using Ptrace](http://tldp.org/LDP/LG/issue81/sandeep.html)
 * [ptrace - WikiPedia](https://en.wikipedia.org/wiki/Ptrace)

+## `ptrace` binding

+`ptrace` implementation uses 1 separate goroutine per debugging process (instance of the `ptrace`).
+To guarantee safe `ptrace` environment `runtime.LockOSThread` is used.
+Commands received via Go channel.

 # `dwarf`